 Moderate Republican Brand

-Valadao occupies an unusual position in the House Republican Conference as one of the few remaining Trump impeachment voters still serving.
+Valadao occupies an unusual position in the House majority Conference as one of the few remaining Trump impeachment voters still serving.
 He has generally supported Republican priorities on taxes, regulation, and immigration while occasionally breaking with the most hardline positions in the conference.
-His moderate brand — born of necessity in a majority-Latino swing district — gives him a different political identity than most California Republicans and has helped him maintain cross-partisan appeal among voters who might otherwise back a Democrat.
+His moderate brand — born of necessity in a majority-Latino swing states — gives him a different political identity than most California Republicans and has helped him maintain cross-partisan appeal among voters who might otherwise back a Democrat.

 Healthcare & Rural Services